 Luckily, there’s a bus which goes from La Paz to Balandra Beach.
-Head to La Paz Malecon Bus Terminal.
+Head to the La Paz Malecon Bus Terminal.
 Purchase a return ticket to Balandra Beach from the Eco Baja Tours ticket stand in the bus terminal.
-The ticket should cost you 100 MXN (5.30 USD) for a return journey (price April ’17).
+The ticket will cost you 100 MXN (5.30 USD) for a return journey (price April ’17).
 Overall, the journey to Balandra Beach will take you 45 minutes from La Paz.

 Where to Stay in La Paz